Last updated on January 6th, 2026 at 09:32 am

 If you plan to visit the Florida Keys during the first few weeks of the regular season, be aware of elevated hotel rates, crowded restaurants and bars.

-Marine law enforcement will be intense from now until at least mid-August because recreational divers will still be out in force.
+Marine law enforcement will be intense from now until at least mid-August, when recreational divers are expected to still be out in force.

 Where do you find Florida lobster?